Okehocking people

-The Okehocking (also erroneously attested as the Ockanickon or Crum Creek Indians) were a small band of Unami-speaking Lenape, who originally inhabited an area along the Ridley and Crum Creeks in Delaware County, Pennsylvania.
+The Okehocking (also erroneously attested as the Ockanickon or Crum Creek Indians) were a small band of Unami-speaking Lenape who originally inhabited an area along the Ridley and Crum Creeks in Delaware County, Pennsylvania.
 First attested in 1700, the band's name may have derived from the bends in Crum and Ridley Creeks.
 The group likely numbered between 15 and 25 individuals, and was unusually small for a Lenape band of the time.

-Colonial pressures forced the band to relocate its summer settlement, leading the band to settle on a vacant tract of land originally deeded to a Quaker settler around 1701.
+Colonial pressures forced the band to relocate its summer settlement, leading the band to settle around 1701 on a vacant tract of land originally deeded to a Quaker settler.
 The Proprietary government of Pennsylvania directed surveyors to allot the band a tract along one of the creeks.
-After petition for land in 1702, they were granted 500 acre, but were cut off from most of Ridley Creek and may have been granted mostly hilly, unfertile land by the colonists.
+After petitioning for land in 1702, they were granted 500 acre, but were cut off from most of Ridley Creek and may have been granted mostly hilly, unfertile land by the colonists.
 In 1710, a colonial road was built through the Okehocking land.

-Although most regional Lenape had abandoned their lands after 1718, the Okehocking remained on the tract until the early 1730s.
+Although most Lenape in the region had abandoned their lands by 1718, the Okehocking remained on the tract until the early 1730s.
 Afterwards, they resettled westwards, perhaps to the village of Quittaphilla, near present-day Lebanon.
 The last mention of the band is in 1737, although it has been suggested that a sub-clan of Lenape recorded in 1860 and 1913 are descendants of the Okehocking.

 Demographics

 Etymology

 According to Lenape speaker Nora Thompson Dean, the name "Okehocking" is a place name that may translate to 'the place surrounded', and is likely the band's endonym.
 The name may refer to land surrounded by a stream's bends.
 The name is consistent with the band's territory along Ridley Creek and Crum Creek in what is now Pennsylvania.
 The term "Crum" similarly derives from the Dutch word for 'bent', and may reflect Dutch traders either similarly describing the creek or translating from the Unami word for it.
 The band was also known as the Crum Creek Indians and initially had its name recorded as "Ockanickon".
 This may have resulted from the recorder mistaking the band's name for that of a prominent Lenape elder in present-day New Jersey named Ockanickon.
 The two names are likely unrelated.
+Another source gives the name of the band as the Oke, with the name Okehoking deriving from it as a toponym.